DoganM95/CP2077-Mods-Updater/README.md

 ## Docker

-You can run this tool as a docker container as follows
+You can run this tool as a docker container as follows.
+It is recommended to let the updater run on an empty test directory first, e.g. `C:\Test` to see if it installs everything just as expected, before using it on the game directory.

 ### Notes